Wright R-1820 Cyclone: Design and development

 The R-1820 Cyclone 9 represented a further development of the Wright P-2 engine dating back to 1925.
 Featuring a greater displacement and a host of improvements, the R-1820 entered production in 1931.
 The engine remained in production well into the 1950s.

 The R-1820 was built under license by Lycoming, Pratt & Whitney Canada, and also, during World War II, by the Studebaker Corporation.
 The Soviet Union had purchased a license for the design, and the Shvetsov OKB was formed to metricate the American specification powerplant for Soviet government-factory production as the M-25, with the R-1820's general design features used by the Shvetsov design bureau for many of their future radials for the Soviet air forces through the 1940s and onwards.
 In Spain the R-1820 was license-built as the Hispano-Suiza 9V or Hispano-Wright 9V.

 The R-1820 was at the heart of many famous aircraft including early Douglas airliners (the prototype DC-1, the DC-2, the first civil versions of the DC-3, and the limited-production DC-5), every wartime example of the Boeing B-17 Flying Fortress and Douglas SBD Dauntless bombers, the early versions of the Polikarpov I-16 fighter (as the M-25), and the Piasecki H-21 helicopter.

-The R-1820 also found limited use in armoured vehicles.
+The R-1820 also found limited use in armored vehicles.
 The G-200 variant developed 900 hp at 2,300 rpm and powered the strictly experimental M6 Heavy Tank.